admrb21/Adamnite-Testnet-Beta/README.md

 ### Sending Transactions

-Make sure your are in goAdamnite/Ubuntu directory
+Make sure your are in goAdamnite/Ubuntu directory and have test NITE.

 Check your balance by running ``gnite-test --balance "your public address"``